* Policy document pledges "new awakening" for Europe

 * Document is first concrete response from Berlin to Macron

-* Devil in the detail on ESM, investment budget plans (Adds Juncker, French government reaction)
+* Devil in the detail on ESM, investment budget plans (Adds Schulz quote, details)

-BERLIN, Jan 12 (Reuters) - German Chancellor Angela Merkel's conservatives and the Social Democrats pledged on Friday to work closely with France to strengthen the euro zone, in Berlin's first substantive response to President Emmanuel Macron's ambitious EU reform proposals.
+BERLIN, Jan 12 (Reuters) - Chancellor Angela Merkel's conservatives and the center-left Social Democrats pledged on Friday to work closely with France to strengthen the euro zone, in their first substantive response to President Emmanuel Macron's ambitious EU reform proposals.

 In a 28-page policy document agreed after all-night talks between the German parties, they backed the idea of an "investment budget" for the single currency bloc and turning the ESM bailout mechanism into a full-blown European Monetary Fund under parliamentary control and anchored in EU law.